murphyqm/pytesimal/JOSS_paper/paper.md

 # Summary

-Planetesimals were small bodies that existed in the protoplanetary disk, some of which coalesced to form the planets, while others are sampled by the meteorite record.
+Planetesimals were small bodies that existed in the protoplanetary disk, some of which coalesced to form the planets, while others are sampled by the meteorite record. *TENSE ISSUE - not sure whether should be past or present?
+I hop around between them a bit...*
 Thermal processing recorded in meteorites can be linked to the thermal evolution of their parent planetesimals.
-This can inform us of the size and geometries of these parent bodies and how deep within them the meteorite material resided.
+This can inform us of the size and geometries of these parent bodies and how deep within them the meteorite material resided. *<- PHRASING SEEMS AWKWARD *
 Modelling the temperatures and cooling rates within planetesimals that existed 4.5 billion years ago is one of the key ways to understand the geological context of meteorites.
 The `Pytesimal` package focuses on the conductive cooling stage of planetesimal evolution, and provides a toolkit for modelling the temperature and cooling rate distribution inside meteorite parent bodies in 1D, with and without temperature-dependent material properties.

 # Statement of need

-`Pytesimal` is a Python package for modelling the thermal evolution of planetesimals and other small planetary bodies.
-Meteorite parent body modelling is an active field in small-body planetary science.
+~~`Pytesimal` is a Python package for modelling the thermal evolution of planetesimals and other small planetary bodies.~~ *<- REPEATING MYSELF - but not sure whether to keep this line and instead get rid of last line of Summary section...* Meteorite parent body modelling is an active field in small-body planetary science.
 There are two broad categories of models: those focusing on the accretion and differentiation of planetesimals, and those investigating the later conductive cooling of parent bodies [@Bryson2015; @Elkins-Tanton2011; @Haack1990; @MurphyQuinlan2021; @Nichols2016; @Sahijpal2021]. `Pytesimal` models the later conductive-cooling stage.

 `Pytesimal` will enable groups to develop models of planetesimals and investigate the thermal history of meteorite parent bodies without having to rebuild the same basic architecture each time. `Pytesimal` provides a framework for modelling the conductive cooling of planetesimals, and is designed to be modular to allow future contributions and developments to be included. `Pytesimal` also includes plotting functionality to visualise the results of model runs, and a number of specialised tools designed to investigate pallasite meteorites specifically.